yzanhua/TwitterCovidAnalysis/README.md

 Save your keys and tokens under `tweet-keys` folder.
 **DO NOT distribute your keys and tokens to others.**

-Contents inside `tweet-keys` folder will not be synced to git repo.
+~~Contents inside `tweet-keys` folder will not be synced to git repo.
-(so do not worry about privacy)
+(so do not worry about privacy)~~
+Currently the `tweet-keys` folder is synced so that both teammates can work on the project.

 After saving the keys and tokens, your directories should look like: